chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Demonstrations/MB1046/readme.txt

 STemWin and the FreeRTOS real time operating system and uses almost the whole STM32 capability to offer a large scope of usage based on the STM32Cube HAL BSP and several middleware components.

- note: There are shared pins between the SDCard and the camera module so when
-       the camera module is plugged the SDCard is not initialized and not detected by the “addfolder” and “addfile” of the video, audio, imagebrowser and filebrowser modules. and when the camera module is not plugged the SDCard is initialized and detected.

-Below you find an overview of the diffrent offred module in the demonstration:
+Below you find an overview of the different offered module in the demonstration:

  + System
  --------